-- Race is a social construct, not biological; stratifying HEDIS for QRS measures by race and ethnicity is intended to be used to further understanding of racial and ethnic disparities in care and to hold health plans accountable to address such disparities, with the goal of achieving equitable health care and outcomes.
+- Race is a social construct, not biological; stratifying HEDIS measures by race and ethnicity is intended to be used to further understanding of racial and ethnic disparities in care and to hold health plans accountable to address such disparities, with the goal of achieving equitable health care and outcomes.
 Data are not to be used to further bias in health care or suggest that race and ethnicity are biological determinants of health. - When multiple sources of data are used for race and ethnicity, there may be disagreements in the data collected.
 When this happens, data sources should be prioritized based on evaluation of anticipated accuracy.
-This includes use of specific categories over nonspecific categories, most frequent or consistently reported category and selection of data with clear provenance (source, method of collection) over data without clear provenance. - Race and ethnicity data may come from different categories of data source (direct, indirect).
+This includes use of specific categories over nonspecific categories, most frequent or consistently reported category and selection of data with clear provenance (source, method of collection) over data without clear provenance.
+Known data sources should be prioritized over unknown data sources, and data collected directly by the organization should be prioritized over all other data sources. - Race and ethnicity data may come from different categories of data source (direct, indirect, unknown, no data).
 In such cases, use the data source that applies to the data element (race, ethnicity).
-If the same data element is received from two different data sources, prioritize data sources based on the note above.
+If the same data element is received from two different data sources, prioritize data sources based on the second bullet above.

-24. Date of Service for Laboratory Tests
+General Guideline: Date of Service for Laboratory Tests